ropensci/yfR/README.md

     choose to ignore tickers with high number of missing dates.

--   A customized function called `yf_convert_to_wide()` can transform the long dataframe into a wide format (tickers as columns).
+-   A customized function called `yf_convert_to_wide()` can transform the long dataframe into a wide format (tickers as columns), much used in portfolio optimization.
 The output is a list where each element is a different target variable (prices, returns, volumes).

--   Parallel computing is available, speeding up the data importation process.
+-   Parallel computing with package `furrr` is available, speeding up the data importation process.

 ## Differences from [BatchGetSymbols](https://github.com/msperlin/BatchGetSymbols)

-Package `BatchgetSymbols` was developed back in 2016, with many bad choices from my part.
+Package `BatchgetSymbols` was developed back in 2016, with many bad structural choices from my part.
 Since then, I learned more about R and its ecosystem, resulting in better and more maintainable code.
-However, it is impossible to keep compatibility with the changes I wanted to make, which is why I created the new package `yfR`.
+However, it is impossible to keep compatibility with the changes I wanted to make, which is why I decided to develop a new (and fresh) package.

 Here are the main differences between `yfR` (new) and `BatchGetSymbols` (old):